Lam Phương: Background, military career and struggles

 Lam Phương was born in Vĩnh Thanh Vân village, now a part of Rạch Giá, Kiên Giang Province.
 In the front of his house was a river, and across the river was Thập Phương Temple.
 As a result, his childhood memories and imagery prominently featured small rowing boats (con đò) ferrying people across the river, the sound of ringing temple bells, and vast rice paddies, which were etched in his mind throughout his life from childhood and later influenced his musical works.
 As a very young child, he was fascinated by the sound of ringing temple bells.

 When he was 10 years old, his mother sent him to Saigon to study, living at his uncle's house.
 He began to study music on his own, and was fortunate to be instructed by musician Hoang Lang and musician Le Thuong.
 His first song was composed in an afternoon, written at 15 years old.
 He borrowed money from friends to hire a printing house to rent music, then rented a music truck to perform throughout Saigon.
 In the beginning, he encountered many financial difficulties when he often had to borrow money from his friends to release music works by himself.
 Succeeding with his first work, Lam Phuong was more and more diligent in writing.
-Three years later, Lam Phuong released a series of songs about his homeland, the most famous of which is the Seasonal Song, which was chosen by most schools in the Mekong Delta region to teach dance students.
+Three years later, Lam Phuong released a series of songs about his homeland, the most famous of which is "Khúc ca ngày mùa" (Seasonal Song), which was chosen by most schools in the Mekong Delta region to teach dance students.

 Lam Phuong's pseudonym was set by himself, from two words in his real name Lam and Phung with the meaning "toward the blue sky of hope".

 Military career

 In 1958, Lam Phuong joined the Army of the Republic of Vietnam.
 Returning to the civil society for a while, the order was re-enlisted, joining the Bao An entertainment group.
 After the delegation disbanded, he joined the Hoa Tinh Thuong performance and eventually the Central Arts and Culture Group until Saigon collapsed.

 On the morning of April 30, 1975, he and his family boarded the Truong Xuan ship for refuge and could not bring any assets with them.
-Later, he was transferred to Virginia, USA, then he moved back to Texas, and then California.
+Later, he was transferred to Virginia, US, then he moved back to Texas, and then California.
 In order to have money to support his wife and children, Lam Phuong had to do all kinds of jobs, from cleaning the floor, cleaning up Sears, to hard work like sharpening, but reserving his lifestyle; it all came downhill in his later years as he faced many struggles.